guyleonard/genomics_adventure/chapter_3/task_7.md

 ```

 The 8th column shows the type of entry that was hit in the pfam database.
 Let's take a look at Pfam domain "SLT" (accession number PF01464.23).
 Go to [http://pfam.xfam.org](http://pfam.xfam.org​)​ and enter the accession number for this Pfam domain in the search box.
+**
+2024 - PFAM is now hosted by InterPro.
+The screenshot will look different, but the information is the same.**

 ![pfam](https://github.com/guyleonard/genomics_adventure/blob/693b712db2eb286d3992810511275e7ec586f52a/chapter_3/images/chapter_3_task_3_image_1.png)